How to become a Chinese Translator?

 2. A higher level of proficiency in Chinese

-Translators need to be very proficient in at least two languages.
-This is a near-native level or the most advanced level of official language exams.
+Translators must be highly proficient in at least two languages.
+This is a near-native level, the highest level of official language exams.

-No matter what your native language is, you can find work requiring Chinese.
+Regardless of our native language is, you can find work that requires Chinese.

 Grammar is only one aspect of this study.
 Learning Chinese also involves reading newspapers and watching Chinese TV series to learn Chinese.